Epidemic "momentum" and a conservation law for infectious disease dynamics

-Since \cref{eq:R.C.lampm} gives two distinct expressions for $\Rn$, we can equate them to infer that $\; \Volterra\big(\frac{1}{\Lapm}\big) = \Volterra\big(\frac{1}{\Lapp}\big) \,, \;$ which implies that, in general, if we know---or have estimated---the generation interval distribution $g(\aoi)$ and the initial growth rate $\lamm$, then we can immediately compute the falling tail exponent $\lamp$ (and hence eliminate $\Lapp$ in \cref{eq:zp.compute}).
-For the models in \cref{tab:models}, the Laplace transform of the generation interval distribution is a simple function that yields explicit elementary expressions for $\zm$ and $\zp$ (\eg for the SIR model $\frac{1}{\Lappm}=\lampm$).
+which implies that, in general, if we know---or have estimated---the generation interval distribution $g(\aoi)$ and the initial growth rate $\lamm$, then we can immediately compute the falling tail exponent $\lamp$ (and hence eliminate $\Lapp$ in \cref{eq:zp.compute}).
+For standard cases with simple generation-interval distributions, the Laplace transform of the generation interval distribution yields explicit elementary expressions for $\zm$ and $\zp$ (in particular, $\Lappm=\Lap{g}(\lampm)$ are easily computed from \cref{tab:GI.properties} for the models we have emphasized).